 NOTE: Figure 5.3.3-2 is not intended to imply the size of any guard between the two numerologies.
 Inter-numerology guard band within the carrier is implementation dependent.

+The relationship between the channel bandwidth, the guardband and the transmission bandwidth configuration is shown in Figure 5.3.3-3

+.

+Figure 5.3.3-3 Definition of channel bandwidth and transmission bandwidth configuration for one NR channel

+Figure 5.3.3-4 illustrates the Aggregated BS Channel Bandwidth for intra-band carrier aggregation.